PinkShnack/TEMUL/README.md

 ## Documentation & Installation

-For steps on how to install the TEMUL Toolkit, see the [documentation website](https://temul-toolkit.readthedocs.io/en/latest/).
+For steps on how to install the TEMUL Toolkit, go to [temul-toolkit.readthedocs.io](https://temul-toolkit.readthedocs.io/en/latest/).
 There you will also find full searchable documentation of the functions within the TEMUL Toolkit.

 ## Cite